astral-sh/uv/docs/configuration/files.md

 uv also accepts a `--config-file` command-line argument, which accepts a path to a `uv.toml` to use as the configuration file.
 When provided, this file will be used in place of _any_ discovered configuration files (e.g., user-level configuration will be ignored).

+## Settings

+See the [settings reference](../reference/settings.md) for an enumeration of the available settings.